MarcusHoltz/marcusholtz.github.io/_posts/2024-03-23-opnsense-wireguard-vpn.md

 * * *

-### Finish WireGuard inital config - reseting services
+### Finish WireGuard initial config - resetting services

 The save and apply are meaningless, as WireGuard never resets the service to load the new configuration.